 The start of the new NHL season is just around the corner.
 The 2021 campaign begins next Tuesday, Oct.
 12, and West Virginia sportsbooks are ready for the puck to drop.

-This season is back to hockey’s regular ways where every team plays 82 regular-season games.
-Last year only consisted of 56 contests because of the late start caused by COVID-19 precautions.
+This season is back to hockey’s regular ways, where every team plays 82 regular-season games.
+Last year consisted of only 56 contests because of the late start caused by COVID-19 precautions.

 It also looked a bit different than normal seasons because the league was forced to realign the different divisions.
 Instead of playing everyone in the league, teams only faced other opponents within the same grouping.

 This was created in part because of Canada’s travel restrictions, so each of the Canadian squads didn’t need to leave the country.

 Fortunately, things are back to normal this year, and teams will return to playing in their familiar divisions in the Eastern and Western conferences.